webpack/webpack.js.org/content/guides/code-splitting-import.md

   - levy9527
 ---

+This guide documents how to split your bundle into chunks which can be downloaded asynchronously at a later time.
+For instance, this allows to serve a minimal bootstrap bundle first and to asynchronously additional features later.

+webpack supports two similar techniques to achieve this goal: using `import()` (preferred, ECMAScript proposal) and `require.ensure()` (legacy, webpack specific).

 ## Dynamic import

 Currently, a "function-like" `import()` module loading [syntax proposal](https://github.com/tc39/proposal-dynamic-import) is on the way into ECMAScript.